9erson/bytebles/courses/First Byte at Python/Lesson 2 - Data Types.md

 # Introduction

 Welcome to this Python lesson focusing on data types, type casting, and functions!
 In this lesson, we will dive deeper into the core concepts that play a crucial role in Python programming.
-Whether you are working with text data, performing mathematical operations, or writing reusable code, understanding these concepts is essential for efficient and effective Python development.
+Whether you are working with text data, performing mathematical operations, or writing ==reusable code==, understanding these concepts is essential for efficient and effective Python development.

+> [!Reusable Code]
+> "Reusable code" is a programming concept where pieces of code are written in such a way that they can be used multiple times in different parts of a program, or even in other projects, without having to rewrite the same code.
+This approach saves time, reduces the chance of errors, and makes the code more maintainable and easier to understand.
+In simple terms, reusable code is like a recipe that can be followed multiple times to create the same dish, without needing to come up with a new recipe each time.

 # Concepts